-The annual treasury management strategy for 2018/19 which incorporates the prudential indicators was approved by Council on 15th March 2018 and is available on the Council website at www.pendle.gov.uk.
+The annual treasury management strategy for 2019/20 which incorporates the prudential indicators was approved by Council on 26th March 2019 and subsequently revised in September 2019, upon the approval of a Property Investment Strategy.
+The strategy document is available on the Council website at www.pendle.gov.uk.